Table of Content

-There is very little customisation of the interface except for a few tweaks, the settings are largely unchanged, there have been a few additions added.
+There is very little customization of the interface except for a few tweaks, the settings are largely unchanged, and there have been a few additions added.

 Unfortunately, the Mi TV stick only supports 1080p at 60 frames per second, HDR is not available at all.